Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.1.2 =
+= 8.2 =
-* Fixed PHP warnings on checkout page if address fields were not saved
+* Added a new report to Dashboard - Abandoned cart reports by country

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).